On this site

 - Esquire editor Simon Tiffin to quit

-- Digital edition of Top of the Pops (6 Sept) and
+- Digital editions of Top of the Pops (6 Sept) and Girl Talk

-- MySpace in talks with Nylon over magazine (Advertising
+- MySpace in talks with Nylon over magazine Advertising Age

 - Eric Fuller is to become managing director of IPC ignite!,